In this vignette I suppose that you are already familiar with at

 Benchmarks on Performance vignette.

-as a drop-in-replacement of
+Using logger as a drop-in-replacement of

 futile.logger

-has no hard requirements, so it’s a very
+logger has no hard requirements, so it’s a very

-lightweight alternative of futile.logger
+lightweight alternative of futile.logger.
+Although the

 function names are a bit different, and the message formatter also

-differs, but with some simple tweaks, logger
+differs, but with some simple tweaks, logger can become an

-almost perfect drop-in-replacement of futile.logger
+almost perfect drop-in-replacement of futile.logger:

 library(logger)